box-builder/box/docs/user-guide/functions.md

 ## skip

-skip skips all layers within its block in the final produced image, which may be tagged with the `-t` commandline argument.
+skip skips all layers within its block in the final produced image, which may be tagged with the `-t` commandline argument or modified in an `after` clause.

 Note that any other tagging or references to images built will still be available with full image contents, this only affects the final output image.